zagzbox/hello-world/README.md

 Hello Anthroponoses,

-Listen to shpongle and yeat your mushrooms.
+Listen to shpongle and eat your mushrooms.